fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p style="text-align: justify;"><b>Timestream</b>: time series database service for IoT and operational application.
 For analyses.</p>

-<p style="text-align: justify;"><a href="https://aws.amazon.com/lake-formation/features/"><b>AWS Lake Formation</b></a> is a service that makes it easy to set up a secure data lake in days.
+<p style="text-align: justify;"><a href="https://aws.amazon.com/lake-formation/features/"><b>AWS Lake Formation</b></a> <em>is a service that makes it easy to set up a secure data lake in days.
 A data lake is a centralized, curated, and secured repository that stores all your data, both in its original form and prepared for analysis.
 With AWS Lake Formation, you can import data from MySQL, PostgreSQL, SQL Server, MariaDB, and Oracle databases running in Amazon Relational Database Service (RDS) or hosted in Amazon Elastic Compute Cloud (EC2).
 Both bulk and incremental data loading are supported.
-Use case: Machine Learning</p>
+Use case: Machine Learning.</em></p>

 <!-- ###################################################### -->